Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 === Character Creation: Magick
+The faction you belong to gives you a Sphere rated at #d6.
+This is your affinity Sphere, the Sphere you feel most connected to and understanding of.

-You choose to start your new character with either two or three of Sphere ratings.
+In addition you choose to add either two or three Sphere ratings to your new character.
 If you choose two, one is rated at #d8 and the other is #d6; if you choose three, all three are rated at #d6.

+You can add a #d6 to the affinity Sphere to step it up to #d8.

+#colbreak()
+== Signature Assets
+Signature assets are assets that have become permanent traits for a character, playing an ongoing and essential part in their story.
+Usually, they cover anything that gives you an advantage but isn't covered by your other trait sets.

+Note that your signature assets do not include all of your character's gear or other advantages.
+When something is an asset, it just means that it's so important to your character's story that you gain an extra die when using it.

+Most signature assets break down into one of five categories: things, creatures, places, people, and edges.
+Example signature assets for each category are listed below.
+- _*Things*_ are the most common form of signature asset, including items or equipment that you own, carry, or have access to.
+Examples include #trait[Magic Carpet], #trait[1971 Dodge Challenger], #trait[Enchanted Dagger], #trait[My Family's Heirloom Sword], #trait[Divining Rod], #trait[Chainsaw], etc.

+- _*Creatures*_ include pets, mounts, animal companions, familiars, and the like.
+Examples include #trait[Racehorse], #trait[Well-Trained Cat], #trait[My Cat Snowball], #trait[Raven Familiar], #trait[Semi-Domesticated Wolf], etc.

+- _*Places*_ represent advantages gained from being in or having knowledge of a certain location.
+Examples include #trait[Seaside Hideout], #trait[Private Library], #trait[Special Forces Bar], #trait[Umbran Demesne], #trait[Hidden Glade], #trait[Panic Room], #trait[Basement Sanctum], #trait[Penthouse], #trait[Uncle's Army Surplus Store], etc.

+- _*People*_ are minor STCs who can be relied upon to help you, at least occasionally.
+Examples include #trait[My Apprentice], #trait[Hired Bodyguard], #trait[Blackmailed Senator], #trait[Master Mage Mentor], #trait[Fence Who Doesn't Ask Questions], #trait[Mob Informant], #trait[Witch Boyfriend], #trait[Psychic Little Sister], etc.

+- _*Edges*_ are supernatural capabilities you can access via your magickal powers, such as psychic powers, exceptional senses, frequently-used spells, sacred rituals, or more powerful versions of the magickal powers available to every Awakened.
+Examples include #trait[Mind Reading], #trait[Locator Spell], #trait[Telekinesis], #trait[Chain Lightning Rote], #trait[Ritual of Flame Immunity], #trait[Levitation], #trait[For Conjuration], #trait[Vorpal Claws], #trait[Fox Transformation], etc. Anything that you and your ST agree suits your mage is fair game.

+// #colbreak()
+=== Character Creation: Signature Assets
-The faction you belong to adds an additional Sphere to your character as well.
-If the Sphere your Faction provides is at #d6 -- step it up, if it is at #d8 -- choose another Sphere.
+The faction you belong to adds a signature asset to your character.

+Additionally you choose to add either two or three of these additional signature assets to your new character.
+If you choose two, one is rated at #d8 and the other is #d6; if you choose three, all three are rated at #d6.

+You can add a #d6 to the signature asset gained from the Faction to step it up to #d8.

 #colbreak()